LispCookbook/cl-cookbook/clos.md

 ### Introspection

-we already saw some introspection functions.
+We already saw some introspection functions.

 Your best option is to discover the [closer-mop](https://github.com/pcostanza/closer-mop) library and to